 What This Research Suggests for Dental Hygiene

-This study answers the underlying connection between dental health and a patient’s overall health.
-And it further supports the critical importance of dental hygiene, not just for the health of your smile but also for the reduction of heart disease, stroke, diabetes, and more.
+This study answers the underlying association between dental health and a patient’s overall health.
+And it further supports the critical importance of dental hygiene, not just for oral health but also for the reduction of heart disease, stroke, diabetes, and more.

 Dental hygienists and dentists need to educate their patients on this important link and emphasize the importance of regular exams and preventive dental hygiene care.